dipperalbel/llm_etl_pipeline/README.md

 The `llm_etl_pipeline` directory is organized into the following key sub-folders, each serving a distinct purpose:

-* **`customized_loggers/`**: This Python package is responsible for setting up and managing a customized `loguru` logger, ensuring consistent and informative logging across the project.
+* **`customized_loggers/`**: This Python package is responsible for setting up and managing a customized `loguru` logger.
+It outputs logs to the console and simultaneously stores them in the `/logs` directory at the project's root.
 * **`extraction/`**: Contains the core methods and classes dedicated to the extraction of raw data from the PDF documents, including PDF conversion and text segmentation
-* **`transformation/`**: Houses the classes and functions responsible for the transformation and validation of the data extracted by the extraction process, including data cleaning, and deduplication logic.
+* **`transformation/`**: This directory contains the classes and functions responsible for transforming and validating the extracted data.
+This includes data cleaning and deduplication logic.
-* **`typings/`**: This folder contains custom type hints for Python enabling dynamic analysis checks throughout the project.
-They are used in extraction and transfromation packages.
+* **`typings/`**: This folder is dedicated to custom Python type hints, which facilitate dynamic analysis checks across the project, particularly within the `extraction` and `transformation` packages.

 ## Design Choices and Approach